DrrrChatbots/drrr-botext/manuals/script-en.md

 ### loop

 loop syntax supports while, for loop, for in, for of.
 They are same as JS's basically.
-But do ... while is not supported now.
+But do ... while is not supported now. `break` and `continue` syntax also support now.

 The parentheses of loop can be omitted.